E-coli11111/COMP7404-project/README.md

 pip install -r requirements.txt
 ```

+You are advised to setup an virtual environment to avoid conflicts with other projects.
+You can use `venv` or `conda` for this purpose.

 ## Generation Pipeline

 User input natural language input will be processed using the following steps: